owais11-art/owais11-art/README.md

 - 👋 Hi, I’m owais khan.
 - 👀 I’m interested in mobile and web app development.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Vue.
 - 📧 You can email me at owaiszahoor79@gmail.com

 <!---